• Free UK delivery on orders over £35

 Magnesium

-Aside from strengthening your skeleton, magnesium benefits include:
+Aside from strengthening your skeleton, magnesium is used in over 300 functions within the body with it's benefits including:

 • Establishing a natural energy boost thanks to energy-yielding metabolism